Google Search of SETI Net

 The myelin sheath does not extend continuously along the entire length of the axon.
 There are breaks in the insulation where ions cross the membrane, to generate action potentials.
 The breaks in the myelin sheath are called the nodes of Ranvier and act as relay points for the action potential as it moves down the axon chain.
 Voltage-gated sodium channels are concentrated in the membrane of these nodes.

-The distance between nodes is usually 0.2–2.0 mm, depending on the size of the axon (fatter axons have larger inter-nodal distances).
+The distance between nodes of Ranvier is usually 0.2–2.0 mm, depending on the size of the axon (fatter axons have larger inter-nodal distances).

 If you have not done so already download and install the SETI Net NeuronLab Simulator here.